RohenC/MyWorkouts/README.md

 # MyWorkouts

-This is the raw code for the MyWorkouts site.
-You can view the website [here](https://my-workouts-php.herokuapp.com/) in a much prettier format.
+This is the raw code for the MyWorkouts site. ~~You can view the website [here](https://my-workouts-php.herokuapp.com/) in a much prettier format.
-Feel free to make an account and check out all the features for yourself!
+Feel free to make an account and check out all the features for yourself!~~ Currently Heroku has taken down their free website hosting so soon I will be deploying it somewhere else.

 MyWorkouts! is a website that allows users to discover specific exercises based their chosen parameters.
 There are 2 different user permission levels: